rpgreview/papersandpaychecks/pnp.md

 > "Drug addiction is the attempt to obliterate one's consciousness, the quest for a deliberately-induced insanity.
 As such, it is so obscene and evil that any doubt about the moral character of its practitioners is itself an obscenity."
 > Ayn Rand, Apollo and Dionysus, 1969.
 Ms Rand consistently used amphetamines from 1942 to 1972.

-Similar rules for alcohol also apply to other drugs, that is, there is a standard dose and a constitution break-point at .25 CON, .50 CON, .75 CON, etc, with target number checks at 7, 9, 11 etc. Broad categoies are provided here for "up, down, and sideways", and the Boss should note the typical differences in strength between various versions of the same general drug type and differences in delivery methods, and perscription versus street purity and dosage.
+Similar rules for alcohol also apply to other drugs, that is, there is a standard dose and a constitution break-point at .25 STR, .50 STR, .75 STR, etc, with target number checks at 7, 9, 11 etc. Broad categoies are provided here for "up, down, and sideways", and the Boss should note the typical differences in strength between various versions of the same general drug type and differences in delivery methods, and perscription versus street purity and dosage.

 *Amphetamines, Cocaine and Other 'Uppers'*.
-Therapeutic doses (up to a quarter of a character's CON) are used to stabilise moods, provide alertness, and treat obesity.
+Therapeutic doses (up to a quarter of a character's STR) are used to stabilise moods, provide alertness, and treat obesity.
 At this level a character receives +1 INT and suffers no ill short-term effects.
-From a quarter to a half of their CON in dosage, the character also gains an additional temporary +1 CON and will have an additional strategic move of wakefulness, which will require an additional stragetic move of sleep after the effect wears off. *Burn tomorrow's energy today*.
-An additional strategic action from half to equal to their CON in doseage, then two times their CON, four times, and so on.
+From a quarter to a half of their STR in dosage, the character also gains an additional temporary +1 STR and will have an additional strategic move of wakefulness, which will require an additional stragetic move of sleep after the effect wears off. *Burn tomorrow's energy today*.
+An additional strategic action from half to equal to their STR in doseage, then two times their STR, four times, and so on.

-If a character has more than a quarter of their CON in doses, they must make a CON check.
+If a character has more than a quarter of their STR in doses, they must make a STR check.
 A failed check represents nervousness, changes in libido (either increased or reduced, equal chance of either), and increased confidence.
 A second failed check results in irritability, obsessiveness, and grandoisity, resulting in -1 CHA.
 A third and fourth failed check indicates an increasingly cumulative effect to negative CHA, as delusions, auditory hallucinations, and paranoia becomes prevalent.
 Failed checks beyond this represents cardiovascular physical damage of 1d6 per failure, and psychosis of 1d6 mental damage per failure.

-*Cannabis, Mescaline, LSD, and other 'Sideways'* Therapeutic doses (up to a quarter of a character's CON) of psychoactives are used for anti-nausea and sometimes psychotherapeutic experiments.
+*Cannabis, Mescaline, LSD, and other 'Sideways'* Therapeutic doses (up to a quarter of a character's STR) of psychoactives are used for anti-nausea and sometimes psychotherapeutic experiments.
 Given that powerful psychoactives are almost invariably illegal medical research and use is proportionally rare.
 At a thereapeutic dose, the character gains 1d6 points of healing of mental damage and experiences euphoria.
-From a quarter to a half of their CON in dosage, the character can gain an additional 1d6 of mental damage or suffer 1d6 mental damage (equal chance of either), but will also experiences hallucinations.
-Increased doses (at three quarters and equal to the characters CON) has the same cumulative effect.
+From a quarter to a half of their STR in dosage, the character can gain an additional 1d6 of mental damage or suffer 1d6 mental damage (equal chance of either), but will also experiences hallucinations.
+Increased doses (at three quarters and equal to the characters STR) has the same cumulative effect.
 Beyond that, there is no additional effect.

-*Heroin, Opiates, Barbituates, and other 'Downers'* Therapeutic doses (up to a quarter of a character's CON) are used to provid for pain relief and palliative care, with the immediate side-effects of euphoria and calmness.
-At this level a character can ignore the physical effects of up to half their CON in damage, and gains +1 WIS and +1 manual DEX with steadyness.
-From a quarter to a half of their CON in doseage, the character can ignore the effects of up to their CON in damage, and also gains an additional temporary +1 WIS.
+*Heroin, Opiates, Barbituates, and other 'Downers'* Therapeutic doses (up to a quarter of a character's STR) are used to provid for pain relief and palliative care, with the immediate side-effects of euphoria and calmness.
+At this level a character can ignore the physical effects of up to half their STR in damage, and gains +1 WIS and +1 manual DEX with steadyness.
+From a quarter to a half of their STR in doseage, the character can ignore the effects of up to their STR in damage, and also gains an additional temporary +1 WIS.
 There is no additional benefit from further doseage.

-If a character has more than a quarter of their CON in doses, they must make a CON check.
+If a character has more than a quarter of their STR in doses, they must make a STR check.
 A failed check represents nausea, vomiting, and stumbling with -2 DEX.
 A second failed causes immobility as the character collapses in place.
 A third failed introduces stupor, being unable to move or react, a fifth unconsciousness, a sixth a deep unconsciouness with a medical skill is required to revive the character and eighth and additional failed checks resulting in corony failure with 1d6 physical damage.

 ## 2.3 Tactical Task Resolution